 Innovation

 The innovation display focuses on a range of miniature dioramas designed to challenge our ideas of thought and image.
 The dioramas use a diverse range of concepts, themes and materials creating miniature worlds in a tiny dome.
-We gaze into these worlds and are inspired to find new ways to innovate in our everyday world.
+As I gaze into these worlds I am inspired to find new ways to innovate in my everyday.
 This is visual immersion at its best, demonstrating in the most concentrated of ways, how to think outside the box.

 Issues